 - First, the Compensation Committee withheld a significant portion of the non-financial component of the 2011 cash incentive compensation awards for each of the Chief Executive Officer, the Chief Financial Officer, and the other named executive officers. - Second, the 2012 equity awards for each of the 2012 named executive officers were substantially reduced compared to the awards made in previous years; performance-based restricted stock awards were reduced by 50% to each such officer and stock option awards (which had already been reduced in prior years) were further reduced by 20%. - Third, in August 2012, the Compensation Committee added a "Total Shareholder Return Percentile Rank" component to the existing target cash incentive compensation awards for our Chief Executive Officer (Wayne T. Smith) and Chief Financial Officer (W. Larry Cash).
 This component moved 20% of base compensation from existing targets for Continuing Operations EPS and Net Revenues (10% each) to create this new target.
-If the Company's rank fell below the 75 herecentile of a specified group of healthcare companies (the "TSR comparison group"), then the ratable portion of the incentive compensation assigned to this target was withheld. - Fourth, for 2012, the named executive officers received no base salary increases and no increases in target cash incentive compensation awards; also in 2012, total shareholder return was added as a metric to the non-financial component of the target cash incentive award plans for each named executive officer.
+If the Company's rank fell below the 75 " percentile of a specified group of healthcare companies (the "TSR comparison group"), then the ratable portion of the incentive compensation assigned to this target was withheld.
+This component was again incorporated into the 2013 cash incentive compensation awards. - Fourth, the named executive officers received no base salary increases and no increases in target cash incentive compensation awards in either 2012 or 2013; also beginning in 2012 and continuing during 2013, total shareholder return was added as a metric to the non-financial component of the target cash incentive award plans for each named executive officer.